didof/benchmarks/typescript/go-syntax/README.md

-# Go-like return type is nice and fast
+# The go-like return type is nice and fast

 > **Disclaimer!**
 >
 > I am not a professional benchmarker.
 If there is any error in my logic, please let me know via [mail](mailto:didonato.fr@gmail.com) or [twitter](https://twitter.com/did0f).

-During a relaxed Friday evening consisting of lo-fi, chill and code I found myself wanting to bring the syntax of go into typescript.
+During a relaxed Friday evening consisting of lo-fi, chill, and code I found myself wanting to bring the syntax of go into typescript.

 I refer to this: